One of My Most Recent Bird Photos when I started this page: Two Egrets Dancing, and one has a fish.

 There's more to it, of course, but this is a start.

-First those quick changes require paying a lot of attention to the LCD image — they call it "chimping," like a monkey watching TV, I guess — after every series of shots.
+First those quick changes require paying a lot of attention to the LCD image — they call it "chimping," like a monkey watching TV, after every series of shots.
 I spend an inordinate amount of time adjusting exposure.
+Sometimes back and forth and forth and back as I aim in different directions.
 The light changes extraordinarily depending upon which way we aim the camera.
-Especially in Sunset Bay, where correct exposure can change by four or five stops from one end of the lagoon to out at the logs to in closer to the pier.
-Especially early in the morning while the sun is rising.
+Especially in Sunset Bay, where correct exposure can change by four or five stops from one end of the lagoon out to the logs or in closer to the pier.
+Especially early in the morning.

 Then sometimes I have to rein it in.
 I may have to actually set one specific ISO for awhile, just to get a feel for it.